Free Guide: How To Keep Your Website Accessible

 Take advantage of my unique live on-site website accessibility auditing service

-In addition to the traditional formal web accessibility audits – I provide a unique ‘live’ audit – carried out on-site with your web development team and web editors.
+In addition to the traditional formal web content accessibility audits I provide a unique ‘live’ audit carried out on-site with your web development team and web editors.

-I am the first to offer this unique service.
-Few website accessibility auditors have the confidence, knowledge and experience to be able to offer this type of ‘live’ on-site audit.
+I was and the first to offer this unique service.
+Few web content accessibility auditors have the confidence, knowledge and experience to be able to offer this type of ‘live’ on-site audit.

 Benefits of a live on-site access audit